cascobayesian/Elections.BBMM/README.md

 * Observe and understand long-term political/cultural structures and dynamics;
 * Identify questions that provide strong distinction between voting blocs; and,
 * Identify questions that run counter to the inferred voting blocs (questions that behave strangely relative to the model's expectations).

+## A NOTE ON INSTALLATION
+- The R package here should install without difficulty on most machines.
+However, as the packaage has a dependency with Rarmadillo, you may need to tweak the install flags to ensure that the gcc compile has access to the right paths.
+To aid with this process, I've provided a tar ball as well that should allow for an easier installation.